Portfolio Drift:

 One date.
 One task.
 30 minutes.
 That's all it takes.

-Pro tip: Combine with tax-loss harvesting in December for maximum efficiency.
+- Combine with tax-loss harvesting in December for efficiency

 Small drift?
 Ignore it.
 Save your trades for when it matters.

-✓ 5% threshold eliminates 80% of unnecessary trades
+5% threshold eliminates 80% of unnecessary trades.
+Check if you've hit the threshold →

 No selling = no taxes.
 Direct new money to the underweight side.

-Instead of selling winners (triggering taxes), direct new contributions 100% toward the underweight asset class.
+- Instead of selling winners (triggering taxes), direct new contributions to underweight assets

 Remove yourself from the equation.
 Robots don't panic.